skr31/SONiC/doc/nvidia_component_listing_hld.md

 - BIOS
 - SSD
 - CPLDs
+- ONIE

 All the versions will be listed in a file that will be stored on the switch in /etc/mlnx/.
-The file will be created in compilation at which point it will contain only the internal Nvidia components - SDK, FW, SAI, HW MGMT, MFT - since the versions of the platform components will not be known at this stage.
+The file will be created in compilation at which point it will contain only the internal Nvidia components - `SDK, FW, SAI, HW MGMT, MFT` - since the versions of the platform components will not be known at this stage.
-The versions of the platform components will be added in the initialization flow.
+The versions of the platform components - `BIOS, SSD, CPLDs, ONIE` - will be added in the initialization flow.

 This file will also be collected in techsupport for debugging purposes.

-The file will be accessed with `cat` command:
+The file will be viewed with `cat` command:
 ```
 cat /etc/mlnx/component-versions
 ```